Julyo

 Giulio D'Agostino (born in Genoa, Italy on December 14, 1978), better known by the mononym Julyo, is a VJ and DJ.
-He has several international awards for his film scoring work and work as intrapreneur for Google LLC, Apple Inc and Salesforce.com.
-Julyo began his career as a session player, performing for Dolce & Gabbana, Calvin Klein, Anna Sui, LL Cool J, Cindy Blackman, Michael Brecker, Wizkid, Mika Nakashima, Aphex Twin, B.B.
+He has several international awards for his work in film scoring and as an intrapreneur for Google LLC, Apple Inc and Salesforce.com.
+Julyo began his career as a session player, performing for Take That, Dolce & Gabbana, Calvin Klein, Anna Sui, LL Cool J, Cindy Blackman, Michael Brecker, Wizkid, Mika Nakashima, Aphex Twin, B.B.
 King, Pete Burns (Dead or Alive), Fabrizio de Andre, Lucio Dalla, Lou Reed, Paulo Bragança, Shane MacGowan, Goldie, Reeves Gabrels and Steven Stewart.
-Since 2003, Julyo has recorded and toured in Europe, the USA and Japan.
+Since 2003, Julyo has recorded and toured in Europe, the USA, and Japan.

-Julyo has been a member of various bands including Take That, 4Ever, Kharisma, Photosonic Orchestra and the British band Kino.
+Julyo has been a member of various bands including 4Ever, Kharisma, Photosonic Orchestra, and the British band Kino.
 Julyo's solo career began in 2006.
-He has released or appeared on over five hundred albums.
-Additionally, Julyo won three international awards for his film score to Photosonic, a short film about the 'photosonic guitar' he developed.
+Julyo won three international awards for his film score to Photosonic, a short film about the 'photosonic guitar' he developed.
 Julyo has been a member of the ICC Irish Composers Collective.
 He is also a cultural ambassador for the European Regional Development Fund.